-For the last decade the need for affordable housing has been highlighted in many ways:
+For the last 10 years the need for affordable housing has been highlighted in many ways:

-- Older community members seeking to move back to The Park as their present accommodation doesn’t allow for the social inclusion they seek for their years of increasing dependence
+- Older Community members seeking to move back to The Park as the Ecovillage offers social inclusion they want in their more dependent years.

 Being a Landlord

 PET’s Housing Group

 - Marcus Lindner, Housing Director

 more information about Affordable Housing